 Our family really loves to celebrate birthdays, anniversaries, and even simple successes and accomplishments.
-In our parties, we usually include several alcoholic beverages and cocktail mixes.
+At our parties, we usually include several alcoholic beverages and cocktail mixes.
 Oftentimes, there are leftover wines and liquors after the party.
-I wonder if I can freeze the left over alcoholic drinks.
+I wonder if I can freeze the leftover alcoholic drinks.
 Is it safe to freeze alcoholic drinks?

 You are wondering if you can freeze leftover alcoholic drinks after your parties.
 Can you really freeze leftover and/or unopened bottles of alcoholic drinks?

 The answer is yes and no. Several kinds of alcoholic drinks can be stored in the freezer and in the fridge.
 Unlike other kinds of food and drinks, alcohol requires a certain temperature to reach its freezing point.
 However, it depends on the type of alcoholic beverage and its alcohol content.
 Some kinds of alcoholic drinks will stay liquid after freezing for some time.
 On the other hand, some alcoholic beverages will lose their texture and quality after freezing.

 There is a misconception that alcohol does not freeze.
 Alcohol or pure ethanol freezes at a certain freezing point.
 It is around -114oC and home freezers can only reach up to -20oC.

 Certain types of alcoholic beverages will lose their flavor after freezing.
 Beer and wine, for example, can become slushy and lose their flavor after freezing.

 Drinks with low alcoholic content, such as beer and wine, can freeze easily because it has more water content.
 Water will freeze at 0oC, but hard liquor such as vodka or gin will stay liquid even after freezing.